Jonalogy/angular2_tutorial/README.md

 ## 3. AppModule (Root Component)

-Every Angular 2 app has at least one component, the AppModule, also known as Root Component.
-All components will come together in AppModule.
+Every Angular 2 app has an AppModule.
+AppModule is a component, but it is easier to think of it as a root module because all components will come together in a component before tying into AppModule.
 From terminal run `touch app.module.ts`.

 Ever component module has 3 main sections:
 1. Dependencies